 Results

-Using mortality data from the United States across a period of 60 years, we observe evidence that sex differences in life expectancy have not remained static over time.
-One obvious feature in the diagram below is the “smoking cloud” of very high excess deaths of older men centered around the year 1970.
+Using mortality data from the United States across a period of 60 years, we see that excess mortality has varied over time.
+For example, we see a “smoking cloud” of very high excess deaths of older men, beginning around the year 1970.
 Several decades earlier most (then younger) men smoked and far fewer women did.
-This “cloud: is well known.
+This “cloud“ is well known.
 The “cliff” in the reduction of mortality inequality by sex at younger ages in the years around 1998 has not been commented on before, or necessarily observed as clearly as we can see it in these diagrams

 [Figure 1 about here]